eli8527/ci22/content/resources/01_github.md

 Note that we can omit the final `index.html` in most cases because the web browser will find it by default.
 However with the example exercise, we must add the additional `example.html` in the anchor tag in order for the browser to locate the file correctly.

+At this point, we can commit our changes on GitHub Desktop, and push them to GitHub so that it can be viewed online.

 This example can be found [here](https://github.com/eli8527/CI22-portfolio).
 The live site is [here](https://eli8527.github.io/CI22-portfolio/).